Alleged accomplices on trial over Vienna jihadist shooting

-VIENNA: Six men accused of helping a gunman who carried out Austria's first deadly jihadist attack went on trial in a Vienna court on Tuesday.
+VIENNA: Six men accused of helping a gunman who carried out Austria’s first deadly jihadist attack on Tuesday all pleaded not guilty to the main charges as their trial opened in a Vienna court.

 In the wake of the EU member’s deadliest shooting in decades, the Austrian government and in particular its intelligence service were accused of failing to monitor the Islamist movement in the country.

-According to the federal prosecutors' charge sheet seen by AFP, the six defendants -- four Austrians, a Chechen and a Kosovar -- were not directly involved in the deadly attack, but are suspected of actively helping Fejzulai prepare for the shooting.
+The six defendants -- four Austrians, a Chechen and a Kosovar -- were not directly involved in the deadly attack, but are suspected of actively helping Fejzulai prepare for the shooting, prosecutors said.

-At the start of the trial, all six were led into the crowded court room, escorted by armed guards under tight security.
-Cameras were barred from the room.
+The lead prosecutor, who cannot be named due to security concerns, said evidence painted an “unambigious and very clear picture” of the men’s involvement, describing the attack as “malicious, almost bestial”.

-The six men -- aged between 21 and 32 years old -- are accused of “enabling... or otherwise promoting” the execution of the crimes “due to their shared affiliation with the radical Islamist scene and the terrorist organisation IS Islamic State,“ the confidential court document said.
+The six men -- aged between 21 and 32 years old -- are accused of “enabling... or otherwise promoting” the execution of the crimes “due to their shared affiliation with the radical Islamist scene and the terrorist organisation IS Islamic State,“ according to the charge sheet.

 The accused face charges ranging from participating in terrorist crimes in connection with murder to involvement or membership in a terrorist group.

-Four of them could be sentenced to life in prison if found guilty, while the two others face up to 20 years in jail.
+Four of them could be sentenced to life in prison if found guilty, while the two others face up to 20 years in jail with the prosecution demanding the maximum penalties.

+All of them pleaded not guilty to the main charges, while two pleaded guilty to arms trafficking.

+Their lawyers argued they had been unaware of what Fejzulai intended to do.

 All except one have been held in custody on remand in the lead-up to the trial.

-According to the Vienna state criminal court, verdicts are not expected before February.
+The trial is scheduled to resume at the beginning of December.
+Verdicts are not expected before February.

 Lawyer Mathias Burger, acting for the family of 21-year-old Nedzip Vrenezi, who was shot dead first by Fejzulai during the attack, told AFP in an interview ahead of the opening of the trial that the family “still suffers to this day” from what happened to their son.